-Year(s): 1-2: This will include regular coordination and participation between DCRM and the agencies involved in the FEMA Risk MAP and FIRM mapping update, as well as synthesis and gap analysis of current coastal hazards data.
+Year(s): 1-2: Regular coordination and participation in the FEMA FIRM mapping update project; Synthesis and analysis of current coastal hazards data.

-Description of activities: In the first two years of the coastal hazards strategy DCRM will actively engage in consultations with FEMA, OPD, and other partners for the Risk MAP process.
-This includes assisting with data collection and development, engaging with local stakeholders, providing feedback, and participating in meetings as detailed in the Risk MAP project lifecycle.
-DCRM will also collate and analyze coastal hazards data from past research and analysis efforts.
-Previous efforts involved sea level rise models, vulnerability assessments, and damage analyses from extreme storm events.
-After these technical reports have been adequately assessed, DCRM will then develop a coastal hazards inventory and identify data needs and gaps to be addressed before inclusion into the updated APC boundary.
+- Ongoing and regular coordination with FEMA, OPD, and other partners during the FIRM mapping process. - Participate in data collection and development, local stakeholder engagement, provide feedback, and active participation in meetings as detailed in the FIRM project lifecycle.

-Major Milestone(s): Aside from active participation and coordination with other agencies in the FEMA mapping process, major milestones will include the completion of an internal DCRM coastal hazards data inventory and data gaps analysis.
+- Collate and analyze current coastal hazards data from past research and analysis efforts, for example: sea level rise models, vulnerability assessments, extreme storm event damage analyses, etc. - Develop a coastal hazards data inventory, and identify data needs and gaps to be addressed before inclusion into the new customized APC boundary.

-Budget: Total budget for Year 1 (\$19,000) and Year 2 (\$17,000) of this strategy is \$36,000 used to cover staff time spent coordinating with partner agencies and Federal agencies (FEMA, NOAA, USACE) in Risk MAP process and internal DCRM data inventory.
+- Active participation in the FEMA mapping process, including key meetings such as the Flood Risk Review Meeting and the Resilience Meeting. - Preliminary FIRM Issuance expected by end of Year 2, with the distribution of preliminary versions of the FIRM distributed to CNMI local leaders for review. - Internal DCRM coastal hazards data inventory and data gaps analysis. - Budget: Total budget for Years 1 and 2 of this strategy is \$36,000 (\$19,000 and \$17,000 respectively) to cover staff time for participation in the FEMA FIRM update process and to complete the coastal hazards data inventory and gaps analysis.

-Year(s): 3-4: This will include an update of the coastal hazards APC boundaries based on FIRM mapping results and other coastal hazards data analyses.
+Year(s): 3-4: Update coastal hazards APC boundaries based on FIRM mapping results and other coastal hazards data analysis.

-Description of activities: Throughout Years 3 and 4 of the coastal hazards strategy, DCRM staff will continue participation in the FEMA FIRM update process, which will include Consultation Coordination Officer Meeting and Public Open House meetings to solicit and provide feedback to the draft issuance.
-DCRM will also work with a contractor and NOAA OCM technical resources to take new V and VE FIRM Zones and combine them with other coastal hazards data.
-These datasets consist of sea level rise models, storm surge damage, and shoreline erosion rates, which will then inform the development of a new customized Coastal Hazards APC boundary.
+- Continue participation in FEMA FIRM update process, including Consultation Coordination Officer Meeting and Public Open House meeting to solicit and provide feedback to the draft issuance. - Work with FEMA contractor (or other contractor) to take new V & VE FIRM Zones, combine with other coastal hazard data including sea level rise, storm surge damage, and shoreline erosion to develop a new customized Coastal Hazards APC boundary.